home-assistant/home-assistant.io/source/_docs/mqtt/discovery.markdown

 - State topic: `homeassistant/device_tracker/paulus/state`
 - Example state payload: `home` or `not_home` or `location name`

-If the device supports gps coordinates then they can be sent to Home Assistant by specifying an attributes topic (i.e. "json_attributes_topic") in the configuration payload:
+If the device supports GPS coordinates then they can be sent to Home Assistant by specifying an attributes topic (i.e. "json_attributes_topic") in the configuration payload:

 - Attributes topic: `homeassistant/device_tracker/paulus/attributes`
 - Example attributes payload: